Ronith-J/sgw-training/tasks/tasks.md

 - Get the document using Postman

 ### Observations
-added using
+--added using
-add autherization
+--add autherization
-replace hostname with 0.0.0.0
+--replace hostname with 0.0.0.0
-doc created and retrieved
+--doc created and retrieved

-{
+--{
     "_id": "1",
     "_rev": "1-15d03b6aba15a752154baffff6054abc",
     "key2": "value2",